In 2013, my culinary resolution was to bake more bread.

 When the bread is ready, remove it from the oven and transfer to a wire rack.
 Cool for at least an hour before slicing.
 Don’t cut too soon or else the inside will have a gummy texture!
 Patience…

 *I used to preheat my Dutch oven before baking, but I have found that this is no longer necessary.
-When coated with cornmeal, my bread never sticks to the bottom and the crust is always crisp.
 This saves on both time and energy.

 CONGRATULATIONS!!
 You’ve made it to the end!